Jaybit0/QML/readme.md

 ![](imgs/batch_training1.svg)

-When comparing the circuit to the previous one, we can see that the `target lanes` have been duplicated, the first two being inverted as we specified the input mapping `|11>` at the first batch.
+When comparing the circuit to the previous one, we can see that the `model lanes` have been duplicated, the first two being inverted as we specified the input mapping `|11>` at the first batch.
 Note that the module automatically identifies relevant gates and duplicates and shifts them accordingly.

 Keep in mind that batch training is in the early stages of development and might not work as expected in some cases.